Making Protein Digestibility Testing Easier to Swallow

 Regulation, Standardization, and Labeling

-The Food and Drug Administration (FDA) is responsible for determining the regulations around food labeling.
-However, the FDA does not identify a daily value for protein unless the product claims to be “high in protein” or is intended for children under the age of 4.
+The Food and Drug Administration (FDA) regulates food labeling but does not specify a daily value for protein unless the product claims to be "high in protein" or is intended for children under the age of 4.

-There are disagreements over selecting a standardized method for testing protein digestibility because different proteins respond differently to the various tests, meaning one test can provide a higher (more favorable) digestibility score than another.
+Disagreements persist over a standardized method for testing protein digestibility because different proteins respond differently to various tests.
+This means one test might provide a more favorable digestibility score than another.

 For example, the FAO has shifted their allegiance to a new method called the Digestible Indispensable Amino Acid Score (DIAAS).
 The dairy industry favors the DIAAS method because “high-quality proteins, such as the proteins from milk, whey, and other dairy products, may score 30% higher than when using the older method for assessing quality.”